Approximation with one-bit polynomials in Bernstein form: Introduction

 \section{Introduction}

-A classical application of Bernstein polynomials (see \cite{lorentz1,lorentz2}) says that a continuous function $f:[0,1] \to \R$ can be uniformly approximated by polynomials with integer coefficients if and only if $f(0)$ and $f(1)$ are integers.
-Here the integer coefficients are understood to be with respect to the default ``power basis'' consisting of mononomials $(x^k)_0^\infty$.
+It is a classical result that a continuous function $f:[0,1] \to \R$ can be approximated uniformly by polynomials with integer coefficients if and only if $f(0)$ and $f(1)$ are integers.
+Here the integer coefficients are understood to be with respect to the default ``power basis,'' i.e. the mononomials $\{1,x,x^2,\dots\}$.
 The necessity of the condition is immediate.
-The sufficiency, on the other hand, is non-obvious at best, yet the following proof due to Kantorovich, as given in \cite[Ch.2.4]{lorentz2}, is remarkably short: Recall that the Bernstein polynomial of $f$ of order $n$ (and degree $\leq n$), defined by
+The sufficiency, on the other hand, is non-obvious at best, yet the following constructive proof by Kantorovich \cite{kantorovich1931} (see also \cite[Ch.2.4]{lorentz2}), is remarkably short and transparent: Recall that the Bernstein polynomial of $f$ of order $n$ (and degree $\leq n$), defined by

 converges to $f$ uniformly.
 Set